 - Subsequent LTM is supported.

-LTM supports both intra-gNB-DU and intra-gNB-CU inter-gNB-DU mobility.
+LTM supports both intra-gNB-DU and inter-gNB-DU mobility within the same gNB-CU.
 LTM supports both intra-frequency and inter-frequency mobility, including mobility to inter-frequency cell that is not a current serving cell.
 LTM is supported only for licensed spectrum.
 The following scenarios are supported:

 - PCell change in non-CA scenario and non-DC scenario;